dasch-swiss/dsp-docs/docs/developers/knora/getting-started.md

 export KNORA_GDB_LICENSE=/path/to/your/licensefile
 export KNORA_GDB_HOME=/path/to/your/folder
 ````
 Copy the GraphDB license file into the folder `./triplestores/graphdb/` or into a folder of your choice and name it `graphdb.license`.
+Then restart your terminal.

 <br>